Chevalley property and discriminant ideals of Cayley-Hamilton Hopf Algebras: Fiber algebras of module-finite Hopf algebras

 \section{Fiber algebras of module-finite Hopf algebras}

 In this section, we first study some basic properties of the fiber algebras of affine Hopf algebras $H$ that admit large central Hopf subalgebras $C$.
-We then proceed to prove Theorem A and Proposition \ref{thm-indexacmocat-fiberalg} in \S \ref{trHS-CHHOPF-sec} and \ref{sec-H/mHmocat-exact}.
+We then proceed to prove Theorem \ref{intro-thmA} and Proposition \ref{thm-indexacmocat-fiberalg} in \S \ref{trHS-CHHOPF-sec} and \ref{sec-H/mHmocat-exact}.
 In \S \ref{subsec-orbiwinda}, we investigate the orbits of points in $\text{maxSpec}C$ under the action of the left/right winding automorphism group of $H$.
-Throughout, $\mathbbm{k}$ is an algebraically closed field.
-In \S \ref{trHS-CHHOPF-sec}, the characteristic of the base field $\mathbbm{k}$ is assumed to be zero.
+Throughout this section, $\mathbbm{k}$ is an algebraically closed field.